 Let’s face it.
 If that were going to work for you, it would have worked by now.

-The reason it doesn’t work is that in order for people to want help for the underlying problem, they have to know they have it.
-They have to believe that it’s the real issue they have to deal with and have confidence in the solution you propose—the transformation you offer.
+The reason it doesn’t work is that in order for people to want help for the underlying problem, they have to know they have the underlying problem.
+They have to believe that it’s the real issue they need to deal with and they have confidence in the solution you propose—the transformation you offer.

 And you can’t get there by convincing them.

 This is why, in the one-on-one work I do with my private clients, we say that the transformation you offer is the solution to an unknown problem.

 It’s the problem you see so clearly, and your clients don’t see at all.

 You know they can’t move forward unless they deal with it.